top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/27_anti_instagram.md

 ## Demo instructions {#demo-anti-instagram-run}

-Step 0: On duckiebot, change to /$DUCKIETOWN_ROOT/ directory and checkout the lastest version of devel-anti-instagram branch.
+Step 0: On duckiebot, change to /$DUCKIETOWN_ROOT/ directory and checkout the lastest version of devel-anti-instagram-jan15 branch.

 Step 1: Run command: